drahnr/g-demo-collection/README.md

-# glib-demo-collection
+# g-demo-collection

-A collection of demos which might yield to be useful.
+A collection of demos which might yield to be useful, around glib, gtk, goocanvas, glib-networking.

 Note: The demos will be bubbling in within the next few weeks.